 Mock tests are very good for practice.
 Individuals can enroll themselves anytime in a year.
-The preparation classes are very useful for the Students to work on specific skills they need.
-GED Official practice test is also available.
+The preparation classes are very useful for the students to work on specific skills they need.
+Official practice test is also available.
 Study material can be obtained from local bookstores, regional colleges or SIAST campus.
 The students can get help from a friend or appoint tutors to train them.
 It is better to enroll oneself in a study course because a study plan will be formulated for this purpose.

 Writing Part I